peterwallhead/depth-map-overlay/README.md

 - CAMERA_VERTICAL_CENTREPOINT_IN_FRAME_MM = 130
 - LIDAR_VERTICAL_OFFSET_MM = 45
 - LIDAR_DISTANCE_OFFSET_MM = -120
+- CAMERA_FOCAL_LENGTH_MM = 3.6

 ## Limitations
-- The depth data is projected as a straight line across the scene and is a close fit to reality, but not an exact representation.
-- For now, the camera's focal length is not taken into account when rendering the final image.
 - The format and parsing of the LiDAR data file is not ideal (working with data generated for another project).

+## Changelog
+### 21 October 2024
+- CAMERA_FOCAL_LENGTH_MM setting is now required (changed from reserved).
+- Depth map overlay is more tightly fitting the scene.
+No longer just a straight line across the scene (using the camera's focal length to approximate the vanishing point).